nethesis/nethvoice-report/ui/src/doc-inline/en/performance_default_1_table_performance.md

 # Performace

-Data regarding the selected queues useful to summarize the operation and evaluate its *Performance* over time.
+Data regarding the selected queues useful to summarize the workload and evaluate pbx *Performance* over time.

 The *Performance* data of the queues is used to give an evaluation the functioning of the queues and to highlight the critical issues.